-- It is a legislative requirement that schools display suitable ‘No Smoking’ signs at all pedestrian access points (entrances) to the school grounds.
+- It is a legislative requirement that schools display suitable ‘’ signs at all pedestrian access points (entrances) to the school grounds.
 The legislation defines smoking to include the use of an e-cigarette.

 - In Victoria, a person must not smoke in a motor vehicle if a person under 18 years is also present in the motor vehicle.

 - Smoking and vaping are also not permitted during school events and excursions held off school premises.